-- (h) amending Development Requirement 10.1 in Table A of Schedule 9A to read as follows: - "10.1 Where a building abuts the street boundary, a cantilevered canopy shall be provided over the street footpath.
+- (n) amending Development Requirement 10.1 in Table A of Schedule 9A to read as follows: - "10.1 Where a building abuts the street boundary, a cantilevered canopy shall be provided over the street footpath.
 The projection depth of the canopy shall be 2.5 metres subject to a clearance distance of not less than 2.5 metres being provided from the face of the road kerb to the canopy.";

-- "(a) Where a building abuts the street boundary, a canopy should be provided that extends a sufficient distance over the footpath to provide a reasonable degree of shade and shelter to pedestrians, while maintaining a safe clearance from the road carriageway and infrastructure in the verge." - (i) amending Objective (g) within Provision 1 in Schedule 9A to read as follows: - "(g) permit additional building height within the Special Design Area in return for meeting certain performance criteria relating to exceptional quality architecture, sustainable design, and additional community benefits". - (j) amending Development Requirement 11.3 of Element 11 'Vehicle Crossovers' in Table A within Schedule 9A read as follows: - "11.3 For both the residential and non-residential components of a building, the provisions of the Codes relating to sight lines at vehicle access points and street corners in activity centres shall apply." - (k) amending clause 6.1A(10)(b) as follows: - (i) the preamble to paragraph (b)(ii) be deleted and the following be inserted in its place: - (iii) subject to (iii), on land which is not in the Special Design Area, where the assigned Building Height Limit is 25.0 metres: ";
+- "(a) Where a building abuts the street boundary, a canopy should be provided that extends a sufficient distance over the footpath to provide a reasonable degree of shade and shelter to pedestrians, while maintaining a safe clearance from the road carriageway and infrastructure in the verge." - (o) in Objective (g) in Provision 1 of Schedule 9A, replacing the words "on the most prominent streets within the Precinct" with the words "within the Special Design Area". - (p) amending Development Requirement 11.3 of Element 11 'Vehicle Crossovers' in Table A within Schedule 9A read as follows: - "11.3 For both the residential and non-residential components of a building, the provisions of the Codes relating to sight lines at vehicle access points and street corners in activity centres shall apply." - (q) amending clause 6.1A(10)(b) as follows: - (i) the preamble to paragraph (b)(ii) be deleted and the following be inserted in its place: - "(ii) subject to (iii), on land which is not in the Special Design Area, where the assigned Building Height Limit is 25.0 metres: ";